So you want to become a strength and conditioning coach?

 Coaches may even share some tips on performance-enhancing supplements and provide appropriate nutrition strategies.

 According to the most recent statistics, the typical strength and conditioning coach salary is roughly $46k and over.

 Of all the exercise science careers, strength and conditioning coaches are paid more.

 This is especially due to the number of years it takes to go through schooling and gain related, and in most cases, requires experience.

-Completing an online strength and conditioning certification, CSCS personal trainer certification, is easy.
+Completing an online strength and conditioning certification, or CSCS personal trainer certification, is easy.

 Said no one ever!

 This Certified Strength and Conditioning Specialist Certification offered through NSCA is quite the challenge and revered in the fitness industry.

 Trainer Academy has put together this page to help explain the test and offer insight into the phrasing and formation of the questions you will run into when taking the test for your strength and conditioning license.

 This article looks at the CSCS practice test which covers the following: